libra2org/libra2-core/crates/libra2-ledger/README.md

 ## Examples

-### Get Public Key from your Aptos account on Ledger
+### Get Public Key from your Libra2 account on Ledger

 ```rust
 use libra2_ledger::get_public_key;